 Potting a Grown Bonsai

 If you decide to skip growing your plant from seeds, you can purchase a grown plant from an online store.
 Some speciality greenhouses have them available as well, but they are more expensive.
-You’ll want to put it in a different pot when you get it to allow for growth
+You’ll want to put it in a different pot when you get it to allow for growth as you take care of it.

-Carefully remove your plant from its current pot without breaking the stem.
+Carefully remove your Bonsai tree from its current pot without breaking the stem.
 You’ll cut a lot of the roots before you put it into a new pot, so don’t worry about them as much at this stage.
 Once you get it out, carefully brush away any stuck-on dirt that blocks your view of the roots.
 You want to clean enough dirt away so that you can see what you’re doing when you start to prune them.
 They don’t have to be spotless.

 If you don’t control your Bonsai’s growth, it can outgrow it’s container.
 This is why you’ll prune the roots before you repot it to help keep it small, tidy, and neat.
 Cut away any upward-facing roots, or roots that are overly large.
 You want to have slender, long roots left that will stay close to the surface of the soil.
-This is how your Bonsai absorbs water, and it works well in a small container.
+This is how your indoor Bonsai tree absorbs water, and it works well in a small container.

 Add a fresh new base of soil to the new pot.
-This will give your plant a better height.
+This will give your Bonsai tree a better height.
 There should be a thin layer of coarse-grain soil in the bottom of the pot to help it drain.
 On top of this layer, add a loose, fine layer of growing medium.
 It should drain very well, so avoid regular garden soil.
-Check and see if your Bonsai came with a recommended soil.
+Check and see if your indoor Bonsai came with a recommended soil.
 If so, use this.

 Here is an example of a loose soil that you would add to your pot.
 It allows for great water drainage, but it stays moist to keep your plant healthy and thriving.